I once helped free an Israeli hostage from Hamas, and I know this time it's different

 There is very little reason for hope now.
 Israel is traumatised and in pain.
 The determination to remove Hamas from power, meaning killing as many Hamas operatives and leaders as possible, has never been more real.
 “Finishing the job” has been a slogan over the past 18 years since Israel left Gaza in 2005.
 But everyone in Israel – and in Gaza – knew it was only a slogan, and that Israel had no real intention of “finishing the job” because that would mean the reoccupation of Gaza.

-This is no longer the case, and there seems to be a deep resolve to remove Hamas as the ruling body in Gaza by military force, even it is means enormous civilian casualties in Gaza, Israeli soldiers killed and many of the hostages killed as well.
+This is no longer the case, and there seems to be a deep resolve to site as the ruling body in Gaza by military force, even if it means enormous civilian casualties in Gaza, Israeli soldiers killed and many of the hostages killed as well.

 There are no viable negotiations for freeing the hostages at this stage because neither Israel nor Hamas seem interested in such negotiations.
 Hamas say they will not negotiate until there is a full cessation of what they call “Israeli aggression against Gaza”.
 They are also demanding a complete release of all of the Palestinian prisoners in Israel.
 That for Israel is a non-starter.